-While there’s no shortage of articles around which will help you understand exactly what’s going on during your training contract, there’s less information about the period after you’ve completed it.
-Whilst some of it is bespoke to a particular firm, there’s some knowledge that can be applied to any aspiring solicitor.
+While there’s no shortage of articles around that will help you understand exactly what’s going on during your training contract, there’s less information about the period after you’ve completed it.
+While some of it is bespoke to a particular firm, there’s some knowledge that can be applied to any aspiring solicitor.

 Picking an area of law

 When you qualify, you’ll need to ascertain what you’re looking to achieve in your career before picking the area that you’re going to qualify into, because it’s a decision that will shape the rest of your legal career.